AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

 ![Alt Text](GIFs/movement3.gif)

- * Atacck
+ * Atack

-<p>The player needs to defens himseft, so I created some actions to help him!
-If the player can attack, it can do a basic 2 attack combo or, if he has done all the conditions, he can shoot a powerfull attack.
+<p>The player needs to defend himself, so I created some actions to help him!
+If the player can attack, it can do a basic 2 attack combo or, if he has done all the conditions, he can shoot a powerful attack.
 All of this actions end with an animation event, like the knockback state.</p>
 <p>To record when the character hit something, there is a second collider who activates when the player is doing an attack animation and, with its own script, it manages the damage that the enemy will receive</p>
-<p>The powerfull attack is a laser that the player can shoot.
+<p>The powerful attack is a laser that the player can shoot.
 It has its own script and is used to calculate the damage that the enemies will receive</p>
-<p>There is also another event, named *movement* to comunicate to the movement script when he can move, because if he is attacking he cannot move</p>
+<p>There is also another event, named *movement* to communicate to the movement script when he can move, because if he is attacking he cannot move</p>

 	//Basic 2 attack combo
     if(Input.GetMouseButtonDown(0))